Chapter 11

 "That's impossible, Luke.
 My father has never been a Jedi Knight.
 You have told me he was a Sith Lord, a follower of the Dark Side of the Force.
 Why would he have been studying the ways of the Jedi?"

 Luke kept silent to avoid any further unwanted revelations.
 He thought of the other copy of the same book he had studied himself in Ben's old home, shortly after his first encounter with his father on Bespin.
 That copy was now safe in his possession.
-Liane didn't seem to notice his disguised embarrassment.
+Liane didn't seem to notice his slight embarrassment.

 "But maybe you're right," She continued with a laugh, "Maybe he did study the book once, because he wanted to master the Jedi knowledge too.
 He was as curious to gain new knowledge, as I was.
 I probably have inherited my curiosity from him."